wiverson/maven-jpackage-template/README.md

 build nice, small native installers for a JavaFX application using only Maven, Java 15, and the jpackage required macOS XCode or Windows WiX.

+# Usage

+Once everything is installed (see below) it's really easy to use:

+## Usage

+To generate an installer, just run...

+`mvn clean install`

+To do everything up until the actual installer generation...

+`mvn clean package`

 # Installation

 1. Install [Java 15](https://adoptopenjdk.net/).
 Verify this by opening a fresh Terminal or